couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ## Indexes

-You can specify numerous indexes on a model.
-There are multiple different kinds of indexes, each with it's own benefits and restrictions.
+You can specify several indexes on a model.
+There are different kinds of indexes, each with its own benefits and restrictions.

 To specify indexes on a [Schema](/guides/schema), use the index key on the schema:
 ```javascript